 BIO AND CV

-I believe in the power of community and storytelling, and that art is the perfect conduit for both.
+One personal motto of mine is that every person can, and deserves to be, creative and talented.
+I believe in the power of community and storytelling, and that engagement with the arts, is the perfect conduit for both.

-My training as a sociologist helps me use my imagination to understand the deeper connections between the individual (personal issues) and the broader workings of society (public issues).
+I am published academic and critic, having written in everything from encyclopedias to newsweeklies.
+My training as a sociologist helps me use my imagination and skills as a researcher to understand the deeper connections between the individual (personal issues), and the broader workings of society (public issues).

 Some of my other interests include the culinary arts, ceramics, film, hiking, dancing, cycling, and puzzles.

-If you want more information about my career experience, past projects, and current work, please contact me.
+If you want more information about my career experience, past projects, or current work, please contact me.

 Education